House mouse: Life expectancy

+Aging

+In several different mouse strains, with age, nuclear DNA from the liver, heart, brain, kidney, skeletal muscle and spleen showed significantly higher levels of 8-Oxo-2'-deoxyguanosine (8-oxo-dG), a direct marker of DNA damage.
+This increase was attributed to an increase in sensitivity of these tissues to oxidative stress.
+Caloric restriction is known to increase the lifespan of rodents and to reduce aging.
+A study conducted with mice undergoing dietary restriction was found to significantly reduce the age-related accumulation of 8-oxo-dG levels in all tissues studied when compared with a control.
+Thus, it has been suggested that oxidative DNA damage as a result of normal cellular metabolism could be a highly relevant factor of aging.
+In another study, two forms of DNA damage (8-hydroxy-2'-deoxyguanosine and DNA-protein crosslinks) were also found to increase with age in mouse brain and liver tissues.

 Mice and humans

 History

-House mice usually live in proximity to humans, in or around houses or fields.
+House mice usually live in proximity to humans, in or around houses and/or fields.
 They are native to India, and later they spread to the eastern Mediterranean about 13,000 BC, only spreading into the rest of Europe around 1000 BC.
 This time lag is thought to be because the mice require agrarian human settlements above a certain size.
 The house mouse first arrived in the Americas in the early sixteenth century.
 It was carried aboard on the ships of Spanish explorers and Conquistadors.
 About one hundred years later, it arrived in North America with French fur traders and English colonists.
 They have since been spread to all parts of the globe by humans.

 Many studies have been done on mouse phylogenies to reconstruct early human movements.
 For example, one study suggests the possibility of a previously unsuspected early link between Northern Europe and Madeira on the basis of the origin of Madeiran mice.
 House mice were thought to be the primary reason for the domestication of cats.